WHAT IS ACUPUNCTURE?

 Trigger Point Therapy

 This referred pain is very important- if the doctor is familiar with trigger points, he will very quickly be able to diagnose the problem, as each muscle group has its own pattern of pain referral.
-If the doctor knows these patterns he will be able to discover very rapidly the nature of the problem and offer solutions.
+If the doctor knows these patterns as well be able to discover very rapidly the nature of the problem and offer solutions.

 - Trigger points are tender when pressed firmly